SamuelVeverka/Visualizing-Wisconsin-ACT-Scores-with-a-Map-in-R/map_tutorial.md

 ![](map_tutorial_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

+It appears the map data is complete and functional.

+If you are need more information than the variable names, I recommend opening the GIS files in a GIS software package, some of which are free online.

 The map data includes the school district codes.
-The codes could be useful as they could tie the information between the map data with any data sets one would like to plot.
+The codes could be useful as they could tie map data with any data sets one would like to plot.

 ```r